-USA WEST COAST PORTS CONGESTION CONTINUES
+USA WEST COAST PORTS UPDATE

 Arrivals and departures in New Zealand are continuing to be seriously delayed, as lines struggle with schedule integrity in the US – NZ – AU – Asia loops which are all connected.

 We suggest our clients, both importers and exporters – discuss with suppliers and customers, ways and means to add at least 10 days to current lead time expectations.